University of Camarines Norte

-The University of Camarines Norte or UCN, formerly known as Camarines Norte State College (Kolehiyong Pampamahalaan ng Camarines Norte), is a state university in the province of Camarines Norte, Philippines.
+The University of Camarines Norte or UCN, formerly known as Camarines Norte State College (Kolehiyong Pampamahalaan Ng Camarines Norte), is a state university in the province of Camarines Norte, Philippines.
 It is mandated to provide higher technological and professional instruction and training in the fields of economics, agriculture, health, engineering, education, management, finance, accounting, forest research and conservation, business and public administration as well as short-term technical and vocational courses.
 It is also mandated to provide and promote research and extension services, advanced studies and progressive leadership in all areas of discipline and responsibilities.
 Its main campus is in Daet, Camarines Norte.

 History

 The Camarines Norte State College originated from the Camarines Norte High School which was established in 1920.
 On June 23, 1973, Parliamentary Bill No. 2378 was approved and signed into law converting Camarines Norte High School to Camarines Norte National High School (CNNHS).
 On July 23, 1991, then Congressman Renato M. Unico introduced House Bill No. 31647 in the House of Representatives during its fifth Regular Session.
 After it was passed by the Senate and the House of Representatives, the bill was signed into law by then President Corazon C. Aquino on April 2, 1992, as Republic Act No. 7352 also known as "An Act Converting the present Camarines Norte National High School in Municipality of Daet into a State College to be known as the Camarines Norte State College integrating for the purpose the Abaño Pilot Elementary School in Daet, Mercedes School of Fisheries in Mercedes, Camarines Norte National Agricultural School in Labo, and the Camarines Norte School of Arts and Trades in Jose Panganiban all in the province of Camarines Norte and appropriating funds thereof."

-By virtue of Republic Act 7352, the governing body of the Camarines Norte State College was vested in the Board of Regents chaired by Hon.
-Armand V. Fabella, the Secretary of Education, Culture and Sports.
-The chair was represented by DECS regional Director for NCR Dr. Nilo S. Rosas, who presided over all meetings of the Board from 1992 to 1994.
-The first two years of existence as a State College were the most memorable and tumultuous experience on the part of the faculty and staff who were affected by the transformation of a secondary school into a higher educational institution.
-It was in 1994 when the new DECS Secretary, Hon.
-Ricardo Gloria assumed the post as chair of the Board of Regents.
-He was instrumental in making the CNSC grow from infancy, stand by itself and move towards the realization of its constituents' dreams and aspirations.